1.

 Example 3:

-Conjugates are important because of the fact that a complex number times its conjugate is real.
+Conjugates are important because a complex number times its conjugate is a real number.

 Example 4: